About leukaemia

 Leukaemia facts

-• Leukaemia is the most common type of cancer in children (over 30% of all cancers in the under 14s are leukaemia).
+• Leukaemia is the most common type of cancer in children under 15 (over 650 children and young adults are diagnosed every year).

 But we’re doing everything we can to change this.